-The task of ensuring safe operations of commercial and private aircraft falls under the job of the air traffic controllers.
+Air traffic controllers have the task of ensuring safe operations of commercial and private aircraft.
 Air traffic control workers provide aircraft guidance 24 hours a day and 7 days a week.
 They must coordinate the movements of thousands of aircraft.
-They make sure that aircraft are kept at a safe distance from each other and they direct them around bad weather.
-Basically, they are an extra set of eyes and ears to the pilots in the cockpit.
+They ensure that aircraft are kept at a safe distance from each other and direct them around bad weather.
+They are an extra set of eyes and ears for the pilots in the cockpit.
 But how does air traffic control work?

 Air Traffic Control (ATC)

 From the air traffic control tower, air traffic controllers accompany approaching and departing air traffic in what is call a controlled traffic region.
 This controlled traffic region (CTR) is a control zone or controlled airspace around an airport, which extends from the surface to a specified upper limit.

 The CTR is established to protect air traffic operating to and from that airport.
 As CTRs are controlled airspaces, aircraft can only enter it after receiving clearance from air traffic control.
 This means that air traffic control at the airport will know exactly which aircraft are in that airspace.
 It accordingly can take steps to ensure aircraft are aware of each other, either using separation or by-passing traffic information.

 The airport approach department on the other hand, users radar to handle air traffic in a larger area around the airport.

 The Area Control Center guides aircraft in the lower and higher airspaces.
 This Area Control Center is an authority that manages a certain airspace and ensures that all air traffic safely navigates through its respective airspace.